 There are also some brokers who allow clients to perform practice trades.
 This is done so that clients can get a feel for how the market and the platform interface works.

-If you already have experience investing, then perhaps you’d prefer a broker that provides high-level reports that contain in-depth research on select securities.
+If you already have experience investing and know how the stock exchange market works, then perhaps you’d prefer a broker that provides high-level reports that contain in-depth research on select securities.
 These reports often cater to two types of audiences: the technical investor and the fundamental investor.
 More importantly, they should be prepared by seasoned analysts.

 Costs and Fees